 The meeting rose at 7.05 p.m.

-Document Type: Meeting record
+Document Type: Meeting records

 Document Source: General Assembly, General Assembly 7th Emergency Special Session